cnguyen-uk/An-Introduction-to-VBA/README.md

 For workbook events, we need to ensure that the VBA code is contained in a workbook module.
 After ensuring that the first dropdown menu at the top of the IDE has "Workbook" selected, we can then use the second dropdown menu to see all possible workbook events.
 Selecting an event will automatically set up the special Private subroutine in which to enter code.
 Alternatively, we can also set up these special Private subroutines by simply entering the correct code.

 We will now list some commonly used workbook events under which we can trigger VBA code, along with the associated subroutine syntax.
+See [here](https://docs.microsoft.com/en-us/office/vba/api/excel.workbook#events) for the full list of workbook events.

 The `Open` event triggers code when the workbook is opened.